Adeseye/PROJECT-3/project3.md

-### DOCUMENTATION OF PROJECT-3 MERN STACK IMPLEMENTATION
+## DOCUMENTATION OF PROJECT-3 MERN STACK IMPLEMENTATION

-### <center>SIMPLE TO-DO APPLICATION ON MERN WEB STACK
+### SIMPLE TO-DO APPLICATION ON MERN WEB STACK

-<center>In this project I would be creating a simple To-Do application
+In this project I would be creating a simple To-Do application

 ![alt text](./Images/To-do%20application.JPG)